EverlyWell/data-engineering-challenge/README.md

 * One test taker can decide to take several tests (similar or different).
 Each test can have panel results for more than one analyte.
 * Sample files have been provided in the [sample_data](./sample_data) directory for you to use as a guide.
 * All new files that show up in S3 will contain all columns in the same order (no need to handle out-of-order headers).

+### What We Like

+* Resilient pipelines.
+* Querying current data and historical data.
+* Quality code.
+* Being able to do automated QA.